 - Computer Mathematics

-Computer Science I is a semester-long course that serves as an introduction to coding and computer programming languages.
+Intro to Programming is a semester-long course that serves as an introduction to coding and computer programming languages.
 Students learn how to translate their ideas into a language that a computer can understand by building several types of programs including games such as Tic-Tac-Toe, Rock Paper Scissors and Crossy Road.
 Topics include Variables, Control Structures, Images, Game Design Concepts and Graphical User Interface design.

 Students learn how to make 3D models and bring their creations to life using a 3D printer to fabricate their designs in plastic.
 Through a series of tutorials and creative projects, students learn how to model anything they can imagine.
 By the end of the course, students are proficient with computer terminology and concepts relating specifically to digital designers.
 These courses encourage students to further explore 3D modeling and printing, gain more exposure in how to fabricate their designs in plastic and teaches more advanced modeling techniques.